Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 In counterconditioning, positive associations are formed so that the fearful person associates them with the source of their fear, and their emotions about it, can be changed.
 People scared of flying are often encouraged to bring along their favorite snacks on board, a great book or to start an interesting conversation with the person seated next to them.

-How do you countercondition dogs who are fearful of men?
-You make great things happen when a man appears.
+- You make great things happen when a man appears.
 What are great things for dogs?
 Most likely, food, play, praise and attention.
 All these good things must happen in context.
-That means, they only appear when the man is present, when he leaves, all the good things must stop so it's crystal clear in the dog's mind that it's the man's presence that brings good things.
-Following are some ideas to help your dog out.
+That means, they only appear when the man is present.

 The Peek-a-Boo Game for Dogs Fearful of Men